V-Rajasekar/bhagavad-gita/Chapter-2/Verse-61.md

  Even weakness in one sense organ will put us down, so get control over all the sense organs.Self control is not mere physical withdrawal, Its withdrawal from sense centres of the mind

- **Solution to the problem of Mastering the senses**
+ **Solution to the problem of Mastering the senses** The solution is not to deny the sense pleasures.
+This will only lead to frustration.The solution is sadhana through Yoga Sankirtan and following the principles behind the beautiful word sumyamya .
+This word is a sandhi of two words sum + yum (intense + restrain) and is also pronounced as sayyamya .

  The **third signifiance is ** the word sayamya in simple word sumyamya
 - sanyamya (sayamya- sum+yum) yum means restrain and sum totally.
 The word yum has 3 dimensions